 Greg’s Intel: What Soil Sampling Is and How It Can Inform Nutrient Management Decisions

-Collecting and analyzing samples from the soil plays an important role in helping growers reach their optimal yields.
-While there are many yield-affecting external factors–such as rainfall–that are primarily out of our control, the nutrient levels in your soil can be managed.
-For this reason, we will discuss what soil sampling is, how it plays a part in nutrient management decisions, and explore E4’s grower-dedicated sampling process.
+Collecting and analyzing samples from the soil plays a vital role in helping growers reach their optimal yields.
+While many yield-affecting external factors–such as rainfall–are primarily out of our control, the nutrient levels in your soil can be managed.
+For this reason, we will discuss soil sampling and how it plays a part in nutrient management decisions and explore E4’s grower-dedicated sampling process.

 What Is Soil Sampling?

 To see how nutrient levels change over time, soil samples are commonly collected every two to four years for most crops.
-The timing of the sampling depends on how fields are managed, whether manure has been applied, different conservation practices, crop history, etc.
+The sampling timing depends on how fields are managed, whether manure has been applied, different conservation practices, crop history, etc.

 How Does This Testing Inform Nutrient Management Decisions?

 Each year, growers are tasked with the challenge of managing their field inputs in a way that decreases yield-loss risks while also maximizing profitability.
 These test reports identify metrics on the condition of each elemental micronutrient.
-This data, along with additional plant tissue analytics, help piece together a picture of possible nutrient deficiencies.
+This data and additional plant tissue analytics help create a picture of possible nutrient deficiencies.

-E4’s Soil Sampling Process: Made To Help You Make Better Decisions
+E4’s Soil Sampling Process: Made For Better Decision Making